Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Experiments

 \subsection{Simulations}

 To assess the performance of the proposed methods empirically, we first identify which graphs with variables $X, Y, Z$ and $S$ satisfy the pattern of d-separations $X\nPerp Y$ (such that regression $\EE[Y|X]$ makes sense), $Y\nPerp S|X$ and $Y\Perp S\given X, Z$ (PMAR).
-There are 126 \emph{Acyclic Directed Mixed Graphs} (ADMGs) that fit this pattern.
-An overview of the valid ADMGs is provided in the supplements.
-For each ADMG we simulate 60 datasets, and for each dataset we draw $n=1000$ samples according to an additive noise structural equation model, where all equations for $X, Y, Z$ are random functions, independently drawn from a Gaussian process, and the additive noise is the pushforward of a $\textrm{Unif}[0,1]$ distribution through a random function that is also drawn from a Gaussian process \citep{mooij2016distinguishing}.
+There are 550 \emph{Acyclic Directed Mixed Graphs} (ADMGs) that fit this pattern.
+For each ADMG we simulate 50 datasets, and for each dataset we draw $2000$ samples according to an additive noise structural equation model, where all equations for $X, Y, Z$ are random functions, independently drawn from a Gaussian process, and the additive noise is the pushforward of a $\textrm{Unif}[0,1]$ distribution through a random function that is also drawn from a Gaussian process \citep{mooij2016distinguishing}.
 We let the selection probability be $p(x, z) = \sigma(x)\sigma(z)$, when $X$ and $Z$ are parents of $S$ in the ADMG.
+We make a 50/50 train-test split for training and evaluation.
 For a complete description of the simulation setup, we refer to the supplements.
 On each dataset, we fit a `naive' model $\hat{\EE}[Y|X, S=1]$ and the models $\hat{\mu}_{RR}, \hat{\mu}_{IW}$ and $\hat{\mu}_{DR}$ from Section \ref{sec:methods}.
 We also fit a `true' model $\hat{\EE}[Y|X]$ for comparison.

-In Table \ref{tab:exp1_pos_indep} we report the different mean squared error metrics of the methods, averaged over all 7560 tests sets (standard deviations are shown in parentheses).
+In Table \ref{tab:exp1_pos_indep} we report the different mean squared error metrics of the methods, averaged over all 27.500 tests sets (standard deviations are shown in parentheses).
 We see that the average MSE of RR is half that of the best IW method.
-The median MSEs follow the relation $\textrm{RR} < \textrm{Naive} < \textrm{IW-t}$, confirmed with respective p-values $1.5\cdot 10^{-40}$ and $3.9\cdot 10^{-25}$ of Wilcoxon's signed rank test.
+The median MSEs follow the relation $\textrm{RR} < \textrm{Naive} < \textrm{IW-t}$, confirmed with respective p-values $1.6\cdot 10^{-110}$ and $3.2\cdot 10^{-39}$ of Wilcoxon's signed rank test.
 In ADMGs where $X$ is a parent of $S$ there is a clear region of the support of $X$ with no positivity of $S$, hence a clear region where the regression model is extrapolating, similar to Example \ref{ex:1}.
 When singling out these ADMGs we calculate the average MSE, and additionally the MSEs on the parts where the regression model is inter- and extrapolating, as shown in the table below.
-These results indicate that IW does not extrapolate well, while RR does.
+From Table \ref{tab:exp1_interp_extrap} we see that IW and DR do not extrapolate well, while RR does.